house lite up

 What is a tracker mortgage?

-Unlike a fixed rate mortgage, a tracker rate mortgage has a variable interest rate that tracks the Bank of England (BoE) Base Rate – also known as the Bank Rate.
-This means the interest on your repayments can go up or down in line with any Base Rate changes.
+Unlike a fixed rate mortgage, a tracker rate mortgage has a variable interest rate that tracks the Bank of England (BoE) base rate.
+This means the interest on your repayments can go up or down if the base rate changes.

 For example, if the base rate drops by 0.5%, your interest rate will also drop by 0.5%.
-Similarly, if interest rates rise, your repayments will also go up.
+Similarly if interest rates rise, your repayments will also go up.

 Sometimes offers lower introductory rates